NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

   ssh-LXXXXX:localhost:XXXXX
   First.Last@gaea-rsa.princeton.rdhpcs.noaa.gov

-Once you have established the port tunnel it is a good idea to verify that the tunnel is working.
+Once you have established the port tunnel, it is a good idea to verify that the tunnel is working.
 To verify, use another local window from your local machine, and enter the following: